 Price: £55 – per canoe per day, which includes all the equipment you will need and transport as well.
 The only additional costs are your accommodation and food.

 Difficulty: Easy – we chose short paddling distances for each day, but you can cover more as well.
 The river Wye is relatively safe as it is mostly shallow, so there are no other boats out there.
 However the river is fast-flowing and there are a few small rapids along the way, Monnington Falls, which is a grade 2 rapid.
 We were able to inspect the rapid first by landing at a beach on the side and walking up to it.
 Paddling down the rapid was no issue at all and we really enjoyed it.

 Where to book: Hereford Canoe Hire – you can e-mail or call them.
 They are very helpful organising trips.

 River Wye camping possibilities:

 It is possible to wild camp along the river Wye.
 There are many little beaches where you can stop and pitch up a tent.
 If you decide to do that please remember to leave no trace and always be respectful!
+Don’t forget to pack all the wild camping essentials!
 We stayed at campsites on this trip as this gave us access to toilets, showers, drinking water and very often food as well.
 We booked all of the campsites ahead of time, but this is normally not necessary.

 Camping at Whitney Bridge